Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • inflammatory diseases of the gastrointestinal tract;

-• status asthmaticus and BA;
+• status asthmaticus and asthma;

-• minor chorea, rheumatic fever, rheumatic heart disease;
+• minor chorea, rheumatic fever, rheumatic carditis;

-• diffuse connective tissue diseases;
+• diffuse diseases connective tissue;

 • hypoglycemic conditions;